aantron/ocaml.org/data/planet/janestreet/accelerating-zk-snarks---msm-and-ntt-algorithms-on-fpgas-with-hardcaml.md

 <p>In 2022 a consortium of companies ran an international competition,
-called the <a href="https://www.zprize.io/">ZPrize</a>, to advance the state of the art in &ldquo;zero-knowledge&rdquo; cryptography.
+called the <a href="https://www.zprize.io/">ZPrize</a>, to advance the state of the art in “zero-knowledge” cryptography.
 We decided to have a go in our free time at submitting solutions to both the Multi-Scalar Multiplication (MSM) and Number Theoretic Transform (NTT) tracks, using the same open source <a href="https://hardcaml.com/">Hardcaml</a> libraries